liv-iz/tdf/Design Journal.md

 I tested it for 50 rotations, 100 rotations, and 200 rotations.
 With the time to callibrate I had, 100 was the most consistent and least oscillating code: [you can see it here](<Project 3/ESP32/motor_100_rotations_1_to_6min_song/motor_100_rotations_1_to_6min_song.ino>).
 And here is the code getting it to [get to a certain encoder value and stop:](<Project 3/ESP32/reach_certain_encoder_value_and_stop/reach_certain_encoder_value_and_stop.ino>).

+Some additional safety limits of the motor control:
+- If the encoder count reaches 45,000, stop immediately (journey complete)
+- If time remaining drops below 100ms, set target speed to zero (essentially finished)
+- These prevent erratic behavior at the very end of a song

 Having two working codes, you would think it would now be easy to get everything working together.
 You thought wrong (and so did I).
 Nope.
 No. Not at all.